concord-consortium/dst-codap-plugin/src/seperation-todo.md

 - look at shared-data-utils, maybe it would be OK to bring this in, but probably it is about the shared model system. data-set-utils uses it to get the shared case metadata from the dataset.
 - look at the formula system: do we need it? can we make it a service so data-configuration-model can look it up and handle the case where it isn't available?
 - look at data-set-notifications: the plugin shouldn't need to do this so can it be made a service?
-- try to isolate data-set-conversion so plugins using the data-set model don't need to worry about conversion?
-Or perhaps they should because the data-set is transferred in v2 format??

 Tasks to reduce unneeded code:
 - make translation a service so plugins using shared code don't need to a copy of the full set of translations